 The College of Education and the School of Nursing have added outreach offices in the Twin Cities already.
-Extended Learning helps identify critical mass audiences where programs may leverage their constrained resources with a strategy to reach the growing Twin Cities learner needs without cannibalizing Mankato programs.
+University Extended Education helps identify critical mass audiences where programs may leverage their constrained resources with a strategy to reach the growing Twin Cities learner needs without cannibalizing Mankato programs.
 Recent graduate programs on this path are the Masters of Engineering and the Urban Studies Master of Science.

 [Back to Top]

 The Center for Engineering & Manufacturing Excellence brings together Minnesota’s academic expertise to build an educated, highly-skilled workforce for the state’s engineering and manufacturing industries.

 Led by Minnesota State University, Mankato, the Center for Engineering & Manufacturing Excellence partnership represents a diverse network of programs across the spectrum of engineering, engineering technology, and technical programs within the Minnesota State Colleges and Universities System.
 It serves as a first-contact resource for industry, providing continuing education, emerging technology and future worker development.

 “Serving Minnesota’s students and industry partners by creating pathways for success between two-year colleges and four-year universities is the critical work of the Center today,” says Dr. John Frey, Interim Director for the Center.
 “There is an immediate need to fill the pipeline of engineers, technologists and technicians to maintain Minnesota’s strength in engineering and manufacturing.“